WordPress Theme Hacked? Scan and Clean Infected Theme Successfully

 There are various ways to identify a WordPress theme hack, but some signs are a lot more evident than others.
 Signs like Google warning messages and WordPress screen of death are obvious signs of malware on your website.

-But if you want accurate results and a detailed understanding of what portion of your website has been hacked, only a thorough scan can help.
+But if you want accurate results and a detailed understanding of what portion of your WordPress website has been hacked, only a thorough scan can help.

 There are a few indicators that you should know of in order to identify a WordPress theme hack.
 But more importantly, you should know how much of a security concern a theme hack can be.
 If you find your WordPress themes hacked, you can experience serious, unpleasant consequences.